-When a home is sold in foreclosure, if the amount of money raised by the sale is not enough to cover the debt owed, then the lender can ask for a deficiency judgement against the homeowner, making them pay back the difference over time.
+When a home is sold in foreclosure, if the amount of money raised by the sale is not enough to cover the debt owed, then the lender can ask for a deficiency judgment against the homeowner, making them pay back the difference over time.
 There is no anti-deficiency law in Mississippi.
-The foreclosing party can get a deficiency judgement by filing a lawsuit against the borrower within one year after the foreclosure sale date.
+The foreclosing party can get a deficiency judgment by filing a lawsuit against the borrower within one year after the foreclosure sale date.
 Miss.
 Code Ann. § 15-1-23.

 Deed in Lieu of Foreclosure

 Mississippi allows for a special arrangement called Deed in Lieu of Foreclosure to help homeowners in jeopardy to avoid court proceedings.
 Sometimes a lender and borrower can work out an agreement called a Deed in Lieu of Foreclosure where a homeowner can simply turn over possession of the property to the lender and the two part ways or "call it even".
 The lender must also agree to the terms but this kind of arrangement can save both parties the time and cost of a full foreclosure process and in some cases, it is possible to negotiate a "cash for keys" settlement where the lender provides a small cash payment to help offset the cost of moving out in return for the easier, less costly process.
 It is important to note, however that in Mississippi a lender can still get a deficiency notice in place, making the homeowner pay what was owed, even if they have negotiated a deed in lieu of foreclosure.
 In most cases, this can be negotiated in the agreement but it is important that homeowners address the issue before agreeing to convey (give) the property over without a fight.

 Grace Period Notice